January 28 - 31, 2024

 Where to Meet

 Lodging is the responsibility of the participant and is not included in the registration fee.
-The Hampton Inn and Suites is holding a number of rooms for this workshop at a discounted rate.
+The Hampton Inn and Suites is holding a number of rooms for this workshop at a discounted rate until December 29th.
+After that, rooms will be available at their standard rates based on availability.
 For the special pricing, please use this booking link.

 Meals are not included with the workshop tuition and are the responsibility of each individual.
 Mark will work with the group to organize meal times and locations.